Fred Kopp, Jr.

 November 10, 1931 – April 12, 2020

-He met and fell in love with Alice Sue Rupp when he was 17.
-Alice was 16.
+At 17 he met and fell in love with sixteen year old Alice Sue Rupp.
 They met at a stock show in Perry, OK.
 It all started with a wink.
 He was in the upper stands at the Noble County Fairgrounds and spotted Alice below and winked at her.
 The story begins there.
 They loved going to the movies and would cruise the Perry Square on Saturday nights.
 Their courtship was three years long before they tied the knot on July 27, 1952, at the Zion Lutheran Church.

 After 3 months of marriage, Freddie was drafted into the United States Army.
 He did his basic training at Ft.
 Leonard Wood, Missouri.
-Then he was stationed at Chateauroux, France for 18 months, where he was transferred into the United States Air Force.
+Then he was stationed at Chateauroux, France, for 18 months, where he was transferred into the United States Air Force.
 His military training allowed him to build runways for the Army Air Force.
-During this time their oldest daughter, Tanna was born.

 Fred was a successful farmer, highly respected in his community, raising wheat and alfalfa for 68 years.
 In addition, he created his own pecan grove, grafting many of his own trees.
 His grove produced many specialty pecans that were highly sought after.

-Fred was also a highly skilled craftsman.
-He built his own home in 1985.
+A highly skilled craftsman, he built his own home in 1985.
 He was a very talented wood-worker – building cabinets, games and decorative pieces.
 Fred was known for his work ethic and his detail work and as a result anything he produced was very high quality.

 He loved animals and nature.
 He was a true gentleman – kind and generous.